titouanmathis/titouan.dev/src/pages/notes/2023/03/10/basic-auth-middleware-nuxt-3.md

 ---
-title: A simple Basic Auth middleware with Nuxt 3
+title: A simple Basic Auth middleware for Nuxt 3
-description: A basic implementation of the Basic Auth authentication with a server middleware for Nuxt 3
+description: A quick implementation of the basic authentication scheme with a server middleware and runtime config for Nuxt 3
 ---

-# A simple Basic Auth middleware with Nuxt 3
+# A simple Basic Auth middleware for Nuxt 3

 <div class="tracking-wide uppercase opacity-70"><small>10/03/2023 in #Vue #Nuxt</small></div>